ssalvaterra/LIB-201/network-analysis.md

 > It is often said that 80% of data analysis is spent on the process of cleaning and preparing the data (Dasu and Johnson 2003).
 Data preparation is not just a first step, but must be repeated many times over the course of analysis as new problems come to light or new data is collected.

 Luckily, we have done a lot of that work already, and in this class, you won't be starting from scratch, but you will be adding to it, then doing some of your own restructuring.
 Here's what we have so far:
-* <a href="https://docs.google.com/spreadsheets/d/1cfy1RTjTPrOgUZPAuafl7VUKKC-RyORD4MJDqciEy64/edit?usp=sharing"> Name tags - Unstructured.</a> This is what it looks like when you export the metadata tags you created from Transkribus, and copy and paste them in a sheet together. <!--more on that process?-->
+* <a href="https://docs.google.com/spreadsheets/d/1cfy1RTjTPrOgUZPAuafl7VUKKC-RyORD4MJDqciEy64/edit?usp=sharing"> Name tags - Unstructured.</a> This is what it looks like when you export the metadata tags you created from Transkribus, and copy and paste them in a sheet together.
+You will be adding to this spreadsheet with letters that you transcribed. <!--more on that process?-->
-* <a href="https://docs.google.com/spreadsheets/d/1LJXj-VJ2F3eOcuAfqeRXAaQraj9iRTC3nw_zkUPd_xo/edit?usp=sharing"> Name tags - Structured.</a> This is what it looks like when you have added some structure to those tags.
+* <a href="https://docs.google.com/spreadsheets/d/1LJXj-VJ2F3eOcuAfqeRXAaQraj9iRTC3nw_zkUPd_xo/edit?usp=sharing"> Name tags - Structured.</a> This is what it looks like when you have added another layer of structure to those tags.

 Here are the steps you'll need to take in order to get from names and data you tagged in the letters, to structured data that you can put into a network graph software.
 With each step is a video that shows you how to do it!